WillBorysiak/Apteco-Front-End/README.md

 - The second problem I faced was receiving data inside the table component as when I tried to log the @Input value, it simply returned undefined.
 After reading Angular documentation I realised that I was logged on OnInit which wouldnt work because the component was rendering THEN receiving the data.
 I then conditionally rendered the component using the \*ngIf="data" property and then the data was present before my console log.

 - The third problem I had was converting the cube data into a format that the Material table would accept.
 It required an object with all the correct properties and the data supplied was in separated arrays.
 I had to loop over the separated arrays and push the values into the appropriate year/country.

+- The fourth problem I had was calling the Apteco API without revealing my access token.
+In React I can just use process.env and supply the token via Vercel however angular doesn't support this so I had to use a serverless function instead.
+The serverless function uses Axios to make the POST request and return the data.
+With this method I was able to store the token as a variable inside Vercel thus avoiding its public exposure.

 ## Notes